Chapter 9: This Insane World

 I nod, as if accepting a perfect excuse.
 My legs had moved and were stretched straight out in front of me, parallel to the wall instead of perpendicular.

-“I moved your legs so you would move them in your sleep and cause one to heal incorrectly.”
+“I moved your legs so you wouldn't move them in your sleep and cause one to heal incorrectly.”

 I nod again, not quite sure what to say.